Corporate travel management

-Global Consolidations
+Global consolidations

 Many companies, especially large multinationals (MNC), opt for global consolidation of their travel procurement.
 In other words, they may choose to put their entire purchasing of travel arrangements in the hands of one Travel Management Company (TMC).
 This is almost always done with a global Request for Proposal (RFP), through which the company will invite major TMCs to participate in the RFP.
 The process and the selection of the TMC could take several months.
 Once the company has chosen its TMC, the handling of their travel arrangements will be handled by the selected TMC throughout the world.
 There could, of course, be exceptions in certain countries.

 The advantages of a global consolidation lie in the game of numbers: the company will be able to bring to the table the advantage of global numbers when negotiating with suppliers.
 These negotiations could include airlines, hotel chains, individual hotels (for specific reasons), car-rental companies, etc. The main goal of going the route of global consolidation is to create savings in the company's T&E budget.

-Travel Management Companies
+Travel management companies

 The implementation of corporate travel management is often delegated to Travel Management Companies (TMC).
 A TMC will manage an organization's corporate or business travel program.
 They will often provide an online booking tool, mobile application, program management and consulting teams, executive travel services, meetings and events support, reporting functionality, and potentially others.
 These companies have historically used Global Distribution Systems (GDS) to book travel for their clients though these systems no longer provide complete content so these gaps need to be filled by additional aggregated, non-GDS, content.
 This allows the travel consultant to compare different itineraries and costs by displaying availability in real-time, allowing users to access fares for air tickets, hotel rooms and rental cars simultaneously.

-Travel Management Lite
+Travel management lite

 Travel Management Lite, is a lightweight version of a Corporate Travel Management solution, generally used by SMEs and growth companies who don't require extensive or bespoke solutions offered by TMCs.
 The main advantage to a Lite solution is to enhance real-time transparency in travel spending across the company, and provides access to mobile and web apps needed to book and manage a company's travel.
 This allows business travelers, assistants, and travel managers to book more efficiently, and have faster access to support, than were they to use different leisure booking sites or offline travel agents.